dtcenter/MET/docs/Users_Guide/appendixC.rst

 .. _App_C-distance_maps:

-MET verification measures for distance map methods
+MET Verification Measures for Distance Map Methods
 ==================================================

 The distance map statistics include Baddeley's :math:`\Delta` Metric, a statistic which is a true mathematical metric.
 The definition of a mathematical metric is included below.